June 30, 2024

 when the painted wind goes by.

-The streets that shimmer in the summer heat
+The streets that shimmer in summer heat

 look just like fields of flowers.